 - Peale’s Falcon (Falco peregrinus pealei)

 Overall, the Falconidae family is distinguished by its members having small to medium-sized bodies, short aquiline beaks, sharply curved talons, great eyesight, and slender, tapered wings.
-The Arctic-dwelling Gyrfalcon is the largest species in North America, with females averaging a little over 3 pounds 8 ounces (1,585 grams), while the smallest is arguably the American kestrel, whose weight can range from 3.8 to 5 ounces (86 to 165 grams).
+The Arctic-dwelling Gyrfalcon is the largest North American species, with females averaging a little over 3 pounds 8 ounces (1,585 grams).
+The smallest is arguably the American kestrel, whose weight can range from 3.8 to 5 ounces (86 to 165 grams).

 These various species, however, have very different hunting behaviors.
 For example, the Northern Crested Caracara is mostly a scavenger but will hunt injured or young amphibians, fish, turtles, and reptiles.
 The Black Caracara are opportunistic eaters, hunting birds, reptiles, and insects — but will search for fruit and nuts, too.
 Finally, the Peregrine Falcon hunts in a distinct near-vertical dive-bombing fashion, reaching speeds from 200 to 240 miles per hour.